Xilinx/mlir-aie/tutorials/tutorial-4/flow/README.md

 ```
 > Note that bds can be associated with any DMA (both input and output).
 They can also be flexibly chained together.

-The defintion of the body of the `AIE.mem` op is generally composed of labels which we use to chain bd definitions together using the `cf.br` op.
+The definition of the body of the `AIE.mem` op is generally composed of labels which we use to chain bd definitions together using the `cf.br` op.
 These label names are arbitrary and do not necessarily correspond to a defined bd value.
 In our example, the `^bd0` label does define a bd definition but the `^end` label does not.

 In defining bds within the local memory (`AIE.mem`), we start with defining the DMA used (`AIE.dmaStart`) which is defined as:
 ```